 We serve the whole community and welcome children and their families whatever their faith or belief.
-We join together in an act of worship on a daily basis - any child may be withdrawn from this at parental request.
+We join together in an act of worship on a daily basis; any child may be withdrawn from this on parental request.

-Every year, we gather together in the Church for a Harvest Festival, Christmas Carol Service, Easter Service and Leavers' Service.
-(See School Calendar for dates and times)
+Every year, we gather together in the Church for a Harvest Festival, Christmas Carol Service, Easter Service and Leavers' Service, (see School Calendar for dates and times).

 We gather as a whole school community on a weekly basis.
-Friday's "Smiley Face Assembly" is a chance for us all to celebrate the achievements of the week.
+Friday's 'Smiley Face Assembly' is a chance for us all to celebrate the achievements of the week.
 Join children, parents, grandparents, younger siblings, governors and staff at 9:05am every Friday morning!

-To achieve our aims we...
+To achieve our aims we think it's important to...

-- provide all our pupils with the opportunities to learn and achieve within and beyond the National Curriculum - encourage all within the school community to be motivated, confident and active learners - work in partnership with parents - develop links with the Church and wider community - teach strategies for learning - encourage learning for understanding - provide challenge with support - cater for different styles of thinking and learning - encourage learning and understanding through doing - encourage the use of whole brain learning - promote positive self-image and high self-esteem - provide regular opportunities for review and reflection - actively listen to children - provide timely and accurate feedback to learners - encourage pupils to question and think critically, and make informed choices - nurture an awareness and understanding of their own and other cultures, religions and beliefs - nurture a sense of personal and social responsibility - encourage our pupils to be emotionally literate to solve problems and "move on" with their lives - provide opportunities for creative experience - nurture a sense of awe and wonder in the world around us - encourage our pupils to approach life with an open, flexible attitude and a sense of humour.
+- provide all our pupils with the opportunities to learn and achieve within and beyond the National Curriculum - encourage all within the school community to be motivated, confident and active learners - work in partnership with parents - develop links with the Church and wider community - teach strategies for learning (Building Learning Power) - encourage learning for understanding - provide challenge with support - cater for different styles of thinking and learning - encourage learning and understanding through being active (thinking is active!) - promote positive self-image and high self-esteem - provide regular opportunities for review and reflection - actively listen to children - provide timely and accurate feedback to learners - encourage pupils to question and think critically, and make informed choices - nurture an awareness and understanding of their own and other cultures, religions and beliefs - nurture a sense of personal and social responsibility - encourage our pupils to be emotionally literate; to solve problems and 'move on' with their lives - provide opportunities for creative experience - nurture a sense of awe and wonder in the world around us - encourage our pupils to approach life with an open, flexible attitude and a sense of humour.